Dr Jessica Patterson

 - HST5222 The Age of Reason?
 Interrogating the Enlightenment

-My doctoral work explored essential debates about religion and political thought in the context of eighteenth-century empire.
-It investigated the interpretations of Hinduism set out by East India Company servants in the mid to late eighteenth century, when the British presence in India was experiencing a crisis of legitimacy.
-The thesis situates these interpretations of Indian religion within the context of the European Enlightenment, relating their contents to debates about religious toleration, deism and empire.
+My doctoral work explored British interpretations of Hinduism, set out by East India Company servants in the mid to late eighteenth century, when the British presence in India was experiencing a crisis of legitimacy.
+The thesis situates these interpretations of Indian religion within the context of the Enlightenment, relating their contents to debates about religious toleration, deism and empire.
 I am currently revising this thesis into a book.

 “An Eighteenth-Century Account of Sati: John Zephaniah Holwell's ‘Religious Tenets of the Gentoos’ and ‘Voluntary Sacrifice’ (1767)”,South Asia: Journal of South Asian Studies,40:1 (2017).